 The idea was to either force the Chinese government back to the table or convince manufacturers to bring jobs back to America.
 But, for the most part, Trump’s tactics backfired, even as the deficit continued to widen.
 Shocker, I know.

 As the Washington Post reported, “U.S. economic growth slowed, business investment froze, and companies didn’t hire as many people.
 Across the nation, a lot of farmers went bankrupt, and the manufacturing and freight transportation sectors have hit lows not seen since the last recession.
 Trump’s actions amounted to one of the largest tax increases in years.”

 On some levels, the spread of different cultures throughout the world is one of the benefits of globalization.
 On the flip side of the coin is the danger of cultural homogenization.

 The concept refers to the idea that the more interconnected the world becomes, the harder it will be to preserve cultural diversity.
 Sociologists worry that the spread of Western capitalist culture through social media and popular entertainment will begin to replace the unique ideas and viewpoints of other cultures throughout the world.

-History features plenty of tragic examples of cultural imperialism, such as the effects of European colonization on Native American culture.
+History features plenty of tragic examples of cultural imperialism, such as the effects of European colonization on African, Far East Asian, and Native American cultures.
 While the spread of Western media may not be quite so blatant, some fear it will come to a similar end.

 Only time will tell if the world has learned the importance of cultural preservation from the lessons of the past.